jorendorff/talks/blame/blame.md

     but in the old model they resulted in blown fuses instead of overdoses, because the old model had hardware interlocks.

-*   **Frequent minor errors.** Operators became "insensitive to machine malfunctions.
+*   **Frequent minor errors.**
+    Operators became "insensitive to machine malfunctions.
     Malfunction messages were commonplace and most did not involve patient safety."
-When the machine had a malfunction, it would "pause", and the operator could either do a full machine reset or press the P key to proceed.
+    When the machine had a malfunction, it would "pause", and the operator could either turn the machine off, call the manufacturer, and get nothing useful from them;
+    or press the P key to proceed.

-*   **General bad software quality.** One user complained about "poor screen-refresh subroutines that leave trash and erroneous information on the operator console".
-A bad sign.
+*   **General bad software quality.**
+    One user complained about "poor screen-refresh subroutines that leave trash and erroneous information on the operator console".
+    Not a good sign.

 What do you think?
 What jumps out at you?